execution-flows/fy/documentation_site/docs/tutorial/flow/flow.md

 This approach streamlines the development process by automating boilerplate code generation while allowing the user to focus on specific logic.

 ## How to use
-Once the `Execution Flow` tool has generated the Python code, you can execute the flow in your Python environment.
+Once the ___fy___ tool has generated the Python code, you can execute the flow in your Python environment.

 ```py
 flow_instance = HelloWorld_Flow()
 flow_instance()
 ```

-If everything was done correctly the expected output should be `Hello world!`.
+If everything was done correctly the expected output should be `Hello, World!`.